openUC2/UC2-GIT/Readme.md

 </p>

-**UC2** not only modularizes the optical components in a setup, but allows to make each individual block, represented by a specifc function (i.e. lens, mirror, xy-stage, etc.), ''smart''.
+**UC2** not only modularizes the optical components in a setup, but allows to make each individual block, represented by a specific function (i.e. lens, mirror, xy-stage, etc.), ''smart''.
 Therefore a small microcontroller (i.e. Arduino Nano) connects to a **I^2** BUS, making it possible to communicate with a Master-device (i.e. Raspberry Pi).
 Illumination sources like LED-Matrices, Motors, etc. can be controlled, sensors like light- or humidity sensors can be readout.

 It aims to bring 21st-century concepts of clean abstraction and modularity to hardware design.

 **UC2** is in active development.
-It is ment to be used not only by beginners, but also for professionals dealing with optical setups on a daily basis.
+It is meant to be used not only by beginners, but also for professionals dealing with optical setups on a daily basis.
 Its click-and-go concept simplifies the process of aligning and adjusting the parts giving new tools acting as rapid-prototyping devices.
 It also comes with a series of open-source workshops (in the future) explaining the theory behind optics.

 People are also encouraged to share their work.
 We are curious what the community is doing with our little blocks.
 All necessary details to modify the design of the blocks are given in the sub-folders of the specific folders.